 A large portion of companies (55 percent) experienced five or more outages during that period.
 The same report reveals that IT decision-makers believe that 51 percent of outages and 53 percent of brownouts are avoidable.

 Of course, outages and brownouts have related costs, including lost revenue, compliance failure, and lost productivity.
 LogicMontor found that companies experiencing frequent outages or brownouts had 16 times higher costs than organizations that experience fewer such instances.

 What is disaster recovery?

-The disaster that impacts a business may be anything from a natural event such as a flood or earthquake to one that is man-made whether by human error, a device failure or even a cyberattack.
-Disaster recovery involves planning for a variety of possible circumstances, allowing businesses to reduce overall downtime and save time, money and customer trust.
+The disaster that impacts a business may be anything from a natural event such as a flood or earthquake to one that is man-made, whether by human error, a device failure, or a cyberattack.
+Disaster recovery involves planning for a variety of possible circumstances, allowing businesses to reduce overall downtime and save time, money, and customer trust.

 How does disaster recovery work?

 The disaster recovery process involves a lot of planning and testing.
 First, risk assessment and business impact analysis needs to be carried out.
 Security vulnerabilities must be identified in order to draft an effective disaster recovery plan.
 Even when a disaster recovery plan is created, it must be tested and revisited on a regular basis.